vitalab/vitalab.github.io/_posts/2017-01-27-welcome-to-vital-literature-review.markdown

 3. Go where you cloned the repo and run : `bundle install`.
 This will install the dependencies for our Jekyll site.
 4. Run a local webserver using : `bundle exec jekyll serve`.

-Note that the site is automatically rebuilt when you make changes to a file.
+Note that the site is automatically rebuilt when change a file.